tlswg/tls13-pkcs1/draft-davidben-tls13-pkcs1.md

 Servers that wish to support clients authenticating with legacy RSASSA-PKCS1-v1\_5-only keys MAY send these values in the "signature\_algorithms" extension of the CertificateRequest message and accept them in the client CertificateVerify message.
+Servers MUST NOT accept these code points if not offered in the CertificateRequest message.

 Clients with such legacy keys MAY negotiate the use of these signature algorithms if offered by the server.
 Clients SHOULD NOT negotiate them with keys that support RSASSA-PSS.

+TLS implementations SHOULD disable these code points by default.

 # Security Considerations